Frans Weekers: Politics

 Weekers was an elected member of the municipal council of Weert from 1994 to 2003, where he was the fraction leader of the VVD.
 From 1994, he also worked as a lawyer in Weert, until he was elected to the House of Representatives in 1998.
 He served as a member of the House of Representatives from 19 May 1998 to 23 May 2002, a second time from 3 June 2003 until 14 October 2010 and a third time from 20 September until 5 November 2012.

 Weekers was State Secretary at the Ministry of Finance in the First Rutte cabinet starting 14 October 2010.
 On 5 November 2012, he was re-appointed in the Second Rutte cabinet, dealing with fiscal affairs and finances of lower governments.
 He resigned on 4 February 2014 and was replaced by Eric Wiebes, an alderman of Amsterdam.

+Later career

+From 2016 to 2020, Frans Weekers served as Executive Director on the Board of the European Bank for Reconstruction and Development in London.
+Starting from March 1, 2020, he became the Deputy Secretary-General of the Benelux Union.
+On January 1, 2023, he assumed the position of Secretary-General.

 Resignation

 Opposition parties have fiercely criticized his performance.
 According to them, Weekers had insufficient knowledge of the tax office being behind on payments, such as providing rental and care allowances to about 100,000 citizens.
 After Weekers heard that a motion of no confidence was imminent, he submitted his resignation on 29 January 2014.
+On January 30, 2014, decree No. 2014000256 on his dismissal from office was issued.